ralhei/mozvpn/README.rst

         :target: https://mozvpn.readthedocs.io/en/latest/?version=latest
         :alt: Documentation Status

-Alternative CLI and GUI for MozillaVPN.
+MozVPN is an alternative CLI and GUI client for MozillaVPN.

+When MozillaVPN showed up in May 2021 Mozilla published clients for Ubuntu Linux only, which didn't run on my OpenSuse machine.
+This was the motivation to implement this alternative client.

 Short Usage
 -----------
-The following instructions assume that everything is installed (incl. ``wireguard`` and ``wireguard-tools``) and you have a subscription for MozillaVPN.
+The following instructions assume that everything is installed and setup (incl. ``wireguard`` and ``wireguard-tools``) and you have a subscription for MozillaVPN.
+Visit section :ref:`Installation` for details.

 Graphical User Interface (GUI)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 To start the GUI for mozvpn just run::

     $ mozvpn gui
-    or
+    (or alternatively)
     $ xmozvpn

 A window should open and allow you to select the desired VPN server endpoint